US Travel Advisories are an International Embarrassment: World Tourism Network

 - Do not Travel

-The United States State Department issued its highest level of Travel Advisories against the following country, saying to US Citizens: DO NOT TRAVEL to the countries listed:
+The United States State Department issued its highest level of Travel Advisories against the following countries, saying to US Citizens: DO NOT TRAVEL to the countries listed:

 - Afghanistan